-San Diego Forward: The 2021 Regional Plan (proposed Plan) serves as San Diego Association of Governments' (SANDAG) update to San Diego Forward: The 2015 Regional Plan (2015 Regional Plan), adopted in October 2015, and the 2019 Federal Regional Transportation Plan (2019 Federal RTP), adopted in October 2019.
-The proposed Plan includes land use and transportation improvements to increase mobility and transportation connectivity, reduce single-occupancy passenger car travel, and support increased population growth.
+San Diego Forward: The 2021 Regional Plan (proposed approved Plan) serves as San Diego Association of Governments' (SANDAG) update to San Diego Forward: The 2015 Regional Plan (2015 Regional Plan), adopted in October 2015, and the 2019 Federal Regional Transportation Plan (2019 Federal RTP), adopted in October 2019.
+The proposed approved Plan includes land use and transportation improvements to increase mobility and transportation connectivity, reduce single-occupancy passenger car travel, and support increased population growth.

-ICF worked with SANDAG to develop a comprehensive technical study to evaluate the potential impacts of air pollution on the region to support the proposed Plan's environmental impact report (EIR).
-This technical report documents the approach, technical methods, and results of the air quality technical work.
+ICF worked with SANDAG to develop a comprehensive technical study to evaluate the potential impacts of air pollution on the region to support the proposed_approved_Plan's_program environmental impact report (approved Plan PEIR).
+Following the adoption of the approved Plan on December 10, 2021, the SANDAG Board of Directors directed staff to prepare a focused amendment to the approved Plan that deletes the regional road usage charge.
+ICF then later implemented the same air quality methodology for a supplemental EIR (SEIR) for the proposed Amendment that included the model corrections described in Chapter 2, Project Description, of the SEIR.
+This technical report documents the approach, technical methods, and results of the air quality technical workimplemented in the SEIR.